 If you’re worried that you might be in labour but you’re not yet due to have your baby, call your midwife, doctor or hospital as soon as possible.

 If you’ve reached your due date and haven’t gone into labour yet, don’t worry.
-Very few babies are born on their actual due dates.
-If you haven’t had your baby by 41 weeks, you’ll have more frequent checks to make sure your baby is healthy.
+Very few babies are born on their due dates.
+If you haven’t had your baby by 41 weeks, you’ll have more frequent checks to make sure you and your baby are healthy.
 Your doctor or midwife will talk about options for when your baby is overdue.

-- more pressure in your pelvis as baby’s head shifts lower in your uterus and into the pelvis
+- more pressure in your pelvis as your baby’s head shifts lower in your uterus and into the pelvis

 - more Braxton Hicks contractions